 Deborah Lynn Taylor wrote that marriage is designed by the ultimate Architect of love:

 Through the love of God I can love my husband.
 I can love his smelly socks, and I can love the cologne he wears.
 I can love his bad habit of not taking out the trash, and I can love the way he impeccably cleans our bedroom.
 God's love is patient and kind.
 It bears all things.
 It believes all things and it never fails.
 My husband and I have been married for seven years.
 And it has not been an easy road.
 We went from his surgery only two weeks after our wedding to losing his father.
-And all in between there was confusion, money problems, new babies, miscommunication and interference from unwanted life situations.
+And all in between there was confusion, money problems, new babies, miscommunication, and interference from unwanted life situations.
 But I remember that I love him.
 And I vowed to sustain through all of the good and bad times.

-Misty Todd said that she said "I do" to her husband, she meant that commitment to last.
+Misty Todd said that when she said "I do" to her husband, she meant that commitment to last.
 "I don't know how in the world people do it without Christ, though," she wrote.
-"He is the center of our home, and we still have days that we could really hurt each other without Christ at the center of their hearts and lives."
+"He is the center of our home, and we still have days that we could really hurt each other without Christ at the center of our hearts and lives."

 Finally, Sherry Jennings wrote to remind us that "One of the most important distinctions of marriage the way God intended is that it is a covenant, not just a commitment or a contract.
 In marriage the way God intended, each spouse promises to love the other regardless of the other's performance."